Diaper Bag Essentials | What to Have in Every Mom’s Diaper Bag

 Diaper Bag Essential #3: Creature Comforts for Yourself

-When parents are considering what to have in a diaper bag, they don’t realize their diaper bag will be their main bag all the time for the next two (or more) years.
+When parents are packing a diaper bag, they don’t realize their diaper bag will be their main bag all the time for the next two (or more) years.
 You should keep items in there for yourself, too!
 In addition to the essentials like your baby items and extra clothes, it’s a great idea to pack some lip balm and lotion.
 These can be beneficial for both you and your child when you’re out.

 Diaper Bag Essential #4: Extra Feeding Items